aws-samples/aws-edge-native-nomad/README.md

 ### Deploy the cloud infrastructure

-Please open a terminal on go at the root of the project:
+Please open a terminal and go at the root of the project:
 0. Set up environment variable.
 Those variables are required so CDK can customize the number of availability zone based on the region it is currently deployed.
     1. `export CDK_DEFAULT_REGION=<your region>`
     2. `export CDK_DEFAULT_ACCOUNT=<your account>`

 1. Modify the [Input variables](#input-variables) in [deployment.json](deployment.json) as described below.
-Especially the `authentication` settings [deployment file](./deployment.json) (`deployment.json`) with your email address and a prefix.
+Especially the `authentication` settings with your email address and a custom prefix.
 The email should be valid as you are going to receive a password from Cognito.
-The prefix should  be uniq and made of lowercase, alphanumeric character.
+The prefix should  be unique and made of lowercase, alphanumeric character.
 2. Install the required npm packages
    ```bash
     npm install